SerjioFernandes/freightpro-fmcsa-api/FREIGHTPRO_PROJECT_PROMPT.md

 ## 🎉 SUMMARY

-**FreightPro** is a comprehensive load board platform that successfully combines:
+**CargoLume** is a comprehensive load board platform that successfully combines:
 - **Professional UI/UX** with Tailwind CSS
 - **Robust Backend** with Express.js and MongoDB
 - **FMCSA Integration** for carrier verification